telerik/xaml-docs/controls/radgridview/how-to/custom-format.md

 position: 3
 ---

-# How to Respect Application's CurrentCulture in Custom Format Strings
+# {{ site.framework_name }} RadGridView How to Respect Application's CurrentCulture in Custom Format Strings

 Currently the culture used for formattng the data in RadGridView is the one specified as a __Language__ for it (or for the containing Window/UserControl).
 We have changed this behaviour with version __Q2 2012 SP2__, so now it is compatible with the behaviour of the MS DataGrid.